 You know they’re coming, but that doesn’t mean you can’t slow fine lines and wrinkles down a bit.
 Naturally reduce fine lines and wrinkles from forming with an anti-aging yogurt face mask.
 The lactic acid in yogurt will help dissolve dead skin and tighten pores.

 Add a tablespoon of olive oil to three to four tablespoons of yogurt.
 Apply the mixture to your face for about 30 minutes, three times a week.

 Not into DIY?
-Some organic skincare products contain yogurt.
+Here are some organic skincare products contain yogurt.
 Try Amala Beauty Hydrating Yogurt Mask and MV Skincare Gentle Cleansing Bar.
 If you are vegan but looking to get in on the action, try products with plant-derived lactic acid.
 Pai Instant Calm Redness Serum Sea Aster & Wild Oat, Chamomile & Rosehip Calming Day Cream, Copaiba AHA Deep Cleanse Mask, Geranium & Thistle Rebalancing Day Cream all contain lactic acid from sugar beets.

 Note: Watch out if your skin starts to break out or itch.
 Some people are allergic to yogurt.
 If your skin gets redness or breaks out, stop using the yogurt treatments.
 Don’t be too sad though.
 Try another natural beauty basic, such as baking soda, instead.

 Yogurt image via Shutterstock